Lurasidone

 • Manic episodes in adolescents aged 13 and above with bipolar disorder

-In Taiwan, this medication requires a prescription from a healthcare professional and should not be self-adjusted in dosage or treatment duration.
+In Taiwan, this medication requires a prescription from a licensed physician and should not be self-adjusted in dosage or treatment duration.

 Common Side Effects